BOISE, Idaho — We've certainly heard a lot about social distancing to help slow the spread of coronavirus.

 Viewpoint airs at 6:30 Sunday Morning on KTVB.

-See our latest updates in our YouTube playlist:
+See every episode in our YouTube playlist: